kubernetes-retired/kubernetes-anywhere/README.md

       weaveworks/kubernetes-anywhere:proxy
 ```

-### Provisioning is done, let's launch an app!
+### Provisioning is complete, let's launch an app!

-There is a tools container you can run on any of the hosts in the cluster that has `kubectl` preconfigured to use `kube-apiserver.weave.local`.
+There is a tools container you can run on any of the hosts in the cluster, which has `kubectl` preconfigured to use `kube-apiserver.weave.local`.

-Here is how you can use this tools container.

-Start it in interactive mode:
+Start the tools container in interactive mode:

 ```
 $ docker run -ti weaveworks/kubernetes-anywhere:tools
 ```

-Check there is an expected number of worker nodes in the cluster:
+Check that there is the correct number of worker nodes in the cluster:

 ```
 # kubectl get nodes
 ```

-Deploy SkyDNS addon and, if you like, scale it from default single replica to 3:
+Deploy the SkyDNS addon and, if you like, scale it from default single replica to 3:

 ```
 # kubectl create -f skydns-addon
 # kubectl scale --namespace=kube-system --replicas=3 rc kube-dns-v10
 ```

-Deploy Guestbook example app and wait for pods become ready
+Deploy Guestbook example app and wait until the pods are ready:

 ```
 # kubectl create -f guestbook-example-NodePort
 # kubectl get pods --watch
 ```

-If you want to deploy something else, you can just pass a URL to your manifest like this:
+If you want to deploy another app, pass a URL to your manifest as follows:

 ```
 # kubectl create -f https://example.com/app-controller.yaml
 # kubectl create -f https://example.com/app-service.yaml
 ```

-> Please note that that you can add a management node to run tools container, which may be part of your CI/CD setup or even just a VM on your laptop, given it can Weave Net ports on your cluster.
+>> **Note:** You can also run the tools container by adding a management node.
+This can be a part of your CI/CD setup or even just a VM on your laptop, provided it can reach Weave Net ports on your cluster.

 ## Using TLS

 > **Please note** that this currently requires Docker version 1.10, for the mount propagation feature.

-Thanks to WeaveDNS we can create a certificate for fixed `kube-apiserver.weave.local` domain name.
+Thanks to WeaveDNS we can create a certificate for a fixed `kube-apiserver.weave.local` domain name.

 One way to distribute the certificates and configuration files for all the components is via containers.

-If one assumes that their registry is a secure place, TLS configuration can be done very transparently.
+If one assumes that their registry is a secure place, TLS configuration can be done transparently.

-First run [a helper script](https://github.com/weaveworks/weave-kubernetes-anywhere/blob/master/docker-images/setup-secure-cluster-config-volumes.sh) shipped in the `weaveworks/kubernetes-anywhere:tools`:
+First run [a helper script](https://github.com/weaveworks/weave-kubernetes-anywhere/blob/master/docker-images/setup-secure-cluster-config-volumes.sh) bundled in `weaveworks/kubernetes-anywhere:tools`:

 ```
 docker run -v /var/run/weave/weave.sock:/weave.sock weaveworks/kubernetes-anywhere:tools setup-secure-cluster-config-volumes
 ```

-which results in a number of containers tagged `kubernetes-anywhere:<component>-secure-config`, e.g.
+which results in a number of containers tagged `kubernetes-anywhere:<component>-secure-config`, for example:

 ```
 REPOSITORY               TAG                       IMAGE ID        CREATED         VIRTUAL SIZE